If you are an on-demand worker or Wonolo 1099 freelancer, then this is the post for you.

 As a Wonoloer, you'll need to file estimated tax payments four times a year.
 Estimated taxes were designed to help self-employed folks ease the burden of paying one large sum at the end of the year.
 Instead, they will make an estimated payment to the IRS four times a year.

 Remember, you cannot deduct personal costs for write-offs.
 Only the business-specific portion of these expenses.
-You'll file these deductions on your Schedule C.
+You'll file these deductions on your Schedule C or profits and losses statement.

 Note: If you would like software to scan your bank/credit card statements, organize and track your tax deductions, try Bonsai Tax.
 Users save on average $5,600 from their tax bill by using our software.
 Try a 14-day free trial here.